 Published in The Classics in Modernist Translation, ed.
 M. Hickman and L. Kozak, pp. 33–43.
 London: Bloomsbury Academic, 2019.

-Lexicographical Entries in the Thesaurus linguae Latinae (TLL)
+Lexicographical Articles in the Thesaurus linguae Latinae (TLL)

 “repromissio,” “repromitto,” “reseco,” “respecto.”

 Forthcoming in TLL vol. XI 2, fasc.
 8–9.
 Berlin: De Gruyter.

 Published in TLL vol. XI 2, fasc.
 5. Berlin: De Gruyter, 2017.

 “Corona vor Corona.”